Hansa-Brandenburg B.I

 The Hansa-Brandenburg B.I was an unarmed military trainer and reconnaissance biplane of World War I, flown by the Austro-Hungarian Air Service.
 Early models were known internally to the Hansa-Brandenburg firm as the type D, while later models with a more powerful engine were designated FD.
 This aircraft was one of the earliest designs of Ernst Heinkel, who was working for Hansa-Brandenburg at the time.
 It was an entirely conventional two-bay biplane with staggered wings of unequal span.
 The pilot and observer sat in tandem in a long open cockpit.

 The aircraft was produced under license by Aero, both during the war and afterwards (when it became known as the Aero Ae 01), and also by Letov, as the Š10.
 Experience gained with this design would provide Aero with the basis for a number of derivative civil and military designs throughout the 1920s.

 The design formed the basis for the C.I and C.II armed reconnaissance types.

+Development and design

+In April–May 1914, the aircraft designer Ernst Heinkel joined the newly established Brandenburgische Flugzeugwerke after leaving Albatros Flugzeugwerke, and shortly afterwards, Brandenburgische Flugzeugwerke merged with Hansa-Flugzeugwerke to become Hansa-Brandenburg.
+Heinkel's first design for Hansa-Brandenburg was the Type D, a single-engined reconnaissance aircraft.
+It was a two-bay biplane with wood and fabric wings and tail surfaces, and a fuselage of steel tube structure covered with plywood.
+It was powered by a 100–110 hp Benz Bz.II engine.
+Twelve Type Ds were built by Brandenburg for the German Army air arm in 1914.

+The Type FD was an improved derivative of the D, with revised tail surfaces and two- or three-bay wings with inward sloping wing struts.
+It was powered by a Benz B.II engine, or a 100 hp Mercedes engine.
+Eight or nine were built in 1914, and given the German designation Brandenburg B.I.